apache/shardingsphere/docs/document/content/reference/management/_index.en.md

 ### /metadata/${databaseName}/versions/${versionNumber}/dataSources

-A collection of multiple database connection pools, whose properties (e.g. DBCP, C3P0, Druid and HikariCP) are configured by the users themselves.
+A collection of multiple database connection pools, whose properties (e.g. DBCP, C3P0, Druid and HikariCP) are configured by the users.

 ```yaml
 ds_0: